COMP2150-24s1/level-design-assessment-Champ85/README.md

 ## 2. Core Gameplay (~400 words)
-A section on Core Gameplay, where storyboards are used to outline how you introduce the player to each of the required gameplay elements in the first section of the game.
-Storyboards should follow the format provided in lectures.

-Storyboards can be combined when multiple mechanics are introduced within a single encounter.
-Each section should include a sentence or two to briefly justify why you chose to introduce the mechanic/s to the player in that sequence.

-You should restructure the headings below to match the order they appear in your level.

 ### 2.1.
 Spikes
 These are used as the first obstacle to introduce the jumping mechanic.
 I chose here because they are the simplest obstacle to begin with.